 We have helped lots of people to claim car accident abroad compensation.
 If you have been injured in a road traffic accident, launching a claim is much easier nowadays since the 4thEU Motor Directive 2003, which means all European vehicles are registered on a central database.
 This makes it a lot easier for the perpetrator to be found.
 If the individual cannot be traced, you may still be eligible for compensation via the Motor Insurers’ Bureau.

 When it comes to holiday accident claims, there are several different things you can secure compensation for.
 The most obvious being general damages for your pain and suffering.
 Please note that this also refers to your psychological suffering as well as any physical pain and injuries.
 In addition to this, accident abroad compensation claims also include damages for out of pocket expenses.
-So, if you have missed work and lost income due to your injuries and needing to recover, you can claim for this.
+So, if you have missed work and loss of earnings due to your injuries and needing to recover, you can claim for this.
 You can also make holiday claims for loss of enjoyment and travel expenses, childcare costs, and the like.

 There are so many different types of accidents that happen abroad and result in holiday accident claims being made.
 Some examples include:

 - Motorcycle accidents